Loading Events

 Our member, Potawatomi Ventures, has been recognized by the US Department of Energy for developing a best-in-class workplace charging environment at the Milwaukee Wgema campus.
 Only three organizations in the US have received this esteemed award from the DOE.
 Always at the forefront of finding sustainable solutions for new technologies, Potawatomi Ventures has recently built one of Wisconsin’s first eco-friendly data centers.
 Join us for a guided tour of their innovative, award-winning institution, including the background of this historical location, with a review of the many restorations, renovations, and sustainability investments made at the Campus since its acquisition.

 Wgema campus is a gated facility with a 43,000-square-foot underground parking structure and features state-of-the-art security.
-The surveilled underground parking structure leads to a vestibule, which features a stone council circle and a statue of a Native American warrior seated beside a fire.
+The surveilled underground parking structure leads to a vestibule, directly across from the Wgecheda building, which features a stone council circle and a statue of a Native American warrior seated beside a fire before its entrance.
 Once you are within the gated facility, you will be directed by uniformed guards on where to park and how to enter the event venue.
 There are two entrances we recommend to drive into the facility:

 • Gate #2 on 32nd and Kilbourn,